 Children & Teens

-We welcome you to the Children, Youth and Family Ministries at UUCA.
-UUCA strives to give to the world children and youth centered in the values of our religious community and nurtured in love, who are compassionate leaders in seeking justice and peace.
-Our church follows Safe Congregation guidelines in order to minimize risk to children & teachers.
-We offer Children’s Chapel on the first Sunday of each month to nurture the spirit and to allow children to take their place among the congregation easily.
+We welcome you to Children, Youth and Family Ministries.
+The Unitarian Universalist Congregation of Atlanta strives to give to the world children and youth centered in the values of our religious community and nurtured in love, who are compassionate leaders in seeking justice and peace.
+Our church takes the safety of all congregants seriously, therefore Safe Congregation guidelines are followed in order to minimize risk to those who are particularly vulnerable.
+If you have questions regarding what guidelines are followed in the children or youth programs please contact one of the RE staff members.

-Religious Exploration classes August through May are held during the time between services at 10:10am.
-During each worship service, children ages 3-9yrs have the option of attending CONNECTIONS! which is a lightly structured social time for children to get to know each other, make friends, and have fun.
+Religious Exploration classes during our program year (August – May) are held after the 10am worship service at 11:15am.
+During the worship service, children ages 3-9yrs have the option of attending CONNECTIONS! which is a lightly structured social time for children to get to know each other, make friends, and have fun.

 UUCA’s Religious Exploration program is a cooperative program that relies on the time and talents of many individuals each and every year!
 Click here to apply to volunteer in UUCA’s Religious Exploration program.